 Jarvis Island – In 1821, Jarvis Island was discovered.

 Adding Things Up – In 1888, William Burroughs patented an adding machine.

 Do You See What I See? – In 1879, the citizen of Knock, Ireland were visited.

 August 22: “Excuse My Dust” – In 1893, Dorothy Parker was born.

 The Temperature at which Paper Burns – In 1920, Ray Bradbury was born.

-America’s Cup – In 1851, the first America’s Cup race is run.
+America’s Cup – In 1851, the first America’s Cup race was run.

-Monsters - In 565, St. Columba turns away the Loch Ness Monster.
+Monsters – In 565, St. Columba turned away the Loch Ness Monster.